-- 1. Applicable tax rate for Income Year 2014 will be declared by Finance Act 2015.
-For the purpose of these financial statements, management has assumed that the existing corporate tax rate (40%) will be applicable for Income Year 2014 as well. - 2.
-Appropriate financial and demographic assumptions have been used in consultation with a certified actuary to measure defined benefit obligation as at the reporting date.
+- 1. Applicable tax rate for Income Year 2015 will be declared by Finance Act 2016.
+For the purpose of these financial statements, management has assumed that the existing corporate tax rate (40%) will be applicable for Income Year 2015 as well. - 2.
+Appropriate financial and demographic assumptions have been used in consultation with a certified actuary to measure defined benefit obligation as at the reporting date. - 3. key assumptions about the likelihood and magnitude of outflow of resources have been used to recognise and measure provisions and contingencies.